llanduyt/floodOBIA/README.md

 - LC of the ROI.
 The code assumes Copernicus GLS land cover codes.

 #### Output
 The resulting classification is saved both as a .shp and a .tif file.
 In the .shp, the attribute "model" contains the final classification.
-In the final classification, the follow classes (with label) are present:
+In the final classification, the following classes (with label) are present:
 - 0 = dry land (DL)
 - 1 = permanent water (PW)
 - 2 = open flooding (OF)